Robert H. Day (soldier): Engineer

 In 1882 Robert Day accepted the position of Road Foreman for the newly created Norfolk and Western Railway on the Shenandoah line and relocated his family to Roanoke, formerly known as Big Lick and quickly became active in local civics and economic development and distinguished himself a leader in several national organizations of that era.
 He was a member of the Grand Army of the Republic, a Civil War Veterans group, which sought to assist the wives and orphans of Union Soldiers and played an increasingly powerful role in national politics.
 "In 1882, he became the first road foreman hired by the Norfolk & Western Railroad.
-A honorary member of the Brotherhood of Locomotive Engineers, he became Superintendent of the Roanoke Streetcar Company and was present on its first run in which two mules pulled the streetcar."
+An honorary member of the Brotherhood of Locomotive Engineers, he became Superintendent of the Roanoke Streetcar Company and was present on its first run in which two mules pulled the streetcar."

 "Major R. H. Day, manager of the Roanoke Electric and Power Company, has gone to Union, New York, to attend a reunion of his family.
 His venerable mother is about 84 years of age and his brother, Charles M. Day, a chief draughtsman of the Union Pacific Railroad, he has not seen for several years.
 He anticipates much pleasure from this reunion, probably the last without broken ranks, he will ever enjoy".